sergeitarasov/Congruent-SSE-CTMC/README.md

 # Congruent-SSE-CTMC

 This repository contains R scripts and notebooks associated with the manuscript *Universal Congruence in State-Dependent Diversification Models (SSEs): Resolving Unidentifiability and Explaining High Error Rates*.
-It demonstrates model congruence in state-dependent diversification (SSE) models and provides the code and data necessary to reproduce the main results and figures.
+It demonstrates model congruence in state-dependent diversification (SSE) models and provides the code and data necessary to reproduce the main results.

 A Zenodo-archived snapshot of this repository is available at:
 https://doi.org/10.5281/zenodo.17256718